carsonoid/workshop-guts-of-git/content/docs/workshop/fundamentals/index.md

 git cat-file -p <hashhere>
 ```

-Or let the shell do it:
+Or let the shell do it by cating our refs file.

 ```bash
 git cat-file -p $(cat .git/refs/heads/main)